josemanuelperez91/nodepop2/README.md

 ## Development

 This project uses eslint in order to mantain a consistent code.
-To run a global check you can use the following NPM script
+To run a global check you can use the following command

     npm run lint-project -s

-To use lint in a specific file, you can use NPX
+To execute lint in a specific file, you can use NPX

     npx eslint [filename]